BrunoCestari/rick-sanchez-store/README.md

 ## Optimizations
-- Extract internal CSS into an external stylesheet for improved modularity and maintainability.-
+- Extract internal CSS into an external stylesheet for improved modularity and maintainability.
+- Try another styles
-- Get more initial data
+- Get more data
-- Deploy on Render
+- Optimize data hygiene scripts
+- Migrate the MySQL database from Aiven to Render for better integration with the application hosting environment.